NACD Publishes New Reports Forecasting Top Issues for 2022 and Detailing Insights into American Boardrooms

 - Public Company Boardroom Report Reveals Public Company Directors Have More ESG Skills and Boards Have a Narrowing Gender Gap

-WASHINGTON, D.C. – The National Association of Corporate Directors (NACD), the authority on boardroom practices representing more than 22,000 board members, today released the 2022 Governance Outlook: Projections on Emerging Board Matters, which provides data and insights on the issues that corporate directors and senior executives will contend with in the coming year, and the 2021 Inside the Public Company Boardroom report, which offers data-backed insights into the current state of the American boardroom.
+WASHINGTON, DC (December 30, 2021)– The National Association of Corporate Directors (NACD), the authority on boardroom practices representing more than 22,000 board members, today released the 2022 Governance Outlook: Projections on Emerging Board Matters, which provides data and insights on the issues that corporate directors and senior executives will contend with in the coming year, and the 2021 Inside the Public Company Boardroom report, which offers data-backed insights into the current state of the American boardroom.

 Paired together, these reports are designed to provide the information board directors and senior executives require as they set their agendas for the year ahead.